adrianromano/adrianromano.github.io/_pages/about.md

 - Learn how to sing and play the violin
 - Travel around the World!

 And that’s about it!
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/adrian-r-angkawijaya-717b53161/) or get in touch if you want to discuss opportunities, collaboration or just share about anything in general.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/adrian-r-angkawijaya-717b53161/) or shoot a dm if you want to discuss opportunities, collaboration or just share about anything in general.
 I’m always happy to talk!

 Thanks for reading !